digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 an event update and a set of options.

 * actor - the actor performing the action.
-* event - the new values for the event.
+* record - the new values for the event record.
+  * event - the event fields to modify
+    * id - the identifier for the event
+  * meta - the metadata fields to modify
+    * pending - true if the event is pending consensus
 * options - a set of options used when updating the event.
   * eventOperation - the operation to perform on the event.
     * set - replace the entire event with ```event```